vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

 Now, let's look at how we can use regex in Peakboard.

 The [text box control](https://help.peakboard.com/controls/Input/en-textbox.html) has a data validation option.
-If you switch this on, you can enter a regex pattern.
+If you turn it on, you can enter a regex pattern.
 If the user enters some text that doesn't match the regex, then the border of the text box will change color.

 ![image](/assets/2025-10-02/010.png)

-But what if we want to reject any input that does not match our regex?
+But what if you want to reject any input that does not match the regex?
 We can do this with Building Blocks.
 We get the `IsValid` property of the text box.
 This returns whether or not the input matches the regex.
 If the input is invalid, then we can do something like shake the text box, to alert the user.
 If the input is valid, then we process it as usual.

 ![image](/assets/2025-10-02/020.png)